percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-872](https://perconadev.atlassian.net/browse/EVEREST-872) - When deleting a backup, you can now choose to delete the data from the backup storage as well.

-- [EVEREST-873](https://perconadev.atlassian.net/browse/EVEREST-873) - When attempting to delete a database, you can now see a checkbox that asks whether you want to retain the backup data on the backup storage.
-For PostgreSQL databases, the checkbox is disabled and accompanied by an information icon and tooltip explaining why the backup storage data is retained.
+- [EVEREST-873](https://perconadev.atlassian.net/browse/EVEREST-873) - When attempting to delete a database, you now have the option to delete the data as well from the backup storage.
+However, for PostgreSQL databases, the backup storage data is retained.

 ## Improvements